MentalGear/caret-pos/README.md

 <!-- [![Build Status](https://travis-ci.org/deshiknaves/caret-pos.svg?branch=master)](https://travis-ci.org/deshiknaves/caret-pos) -->

-# Caret Position
+# Caret Data

 [Live Demo: Try it out](https://mentalgear.github.io/caret-pos/demo/demo.html)

-Get the position/offset of the caret/cursor from a textarea, contentedtiable, or an iframe body.
+Get the position/offset/height of the caret/cursor from a textarea, contentedtiable, normal input, even in an iframe body.

 The reason for the iframe is that WYSIWYG editors are often inside of one.